mahsankhaan/discovery-k8s-lab/README.md

 ### Step 4

+1. Make sure to clone the repository and under the dir

-Let's build the app.
+2. Let's build the app.
 Build a Docker image for the app, tag and push it to ICR under your namespace:
-.
-Make sure to clone the repository and under the dir

 ```sh
 export APP_IMAGENAME=us.icr.io/$ICR_NAMESPACE/discovery-demo-app:v1